Dog trainers and behaviourists

 The Animal Behaviour and Training Council (ABTC) has been set up to address this and improve the standards for dog training in the UK.
 All of its member organisations are properly qualified dog trainers and dog behaviourists.
 Find a local dog trainer via one of the following ABTC approved dog training networks:

 If you experience problem behaviours with your dog, such as being aggressive towards other dogs or people, or being aggressive around food, it’s a good idea to seek professional help.
 It may feel like you are dealing with a defiant puppy or unruly dog, but your dog may be feeling anxious around other dogs or people they are not used to.
 A dog behaviourist can identify the cause of the problem and then work with you to solve it.

 Read this story: Training my dog the positive way

 Puppy or dog won’t stop barking

 It can be stressful if your dog won’t stop barking.
 There are many reasons they may be doing this, including over-excitement, to get attention or because they are feeling anxious.
 So-called quick fix solutions such as sprays to stop dogs barking can make them anxious and the problem worse.
 It’s always best to get help with nuisance behaviours such as excessive barking from a dog trainer or behaviourist.

 Find local dog behaviourists

-You’ll want to find a properly qualified and trained behaviourist to help your dog.
+You’ll want to find a properly qualified behaviourist to help your dog.
 Anyone can offer their services as a dog behaviourist.
-Check to make sure they are accredited through the Association of Pet Behaviour Counsellors (APBC).
 You can find a qualified clinical animal behaviourist via the Animal Behaviour and Training Council (ABTC).

 Read this story: Finding help for my fearful dog – what I wish I’d known